New Jersey Simple Assault

 Simple assault allegations are seldom simple.
-They generally arise in highly contentious circumstances and can overlap with other serious issues such as restraining orders in domestic violence incidents, or other charges such as disorderly conduct or resisting arrest.
-Moreover, simple assault charges can be elevated to aggravated assault if the alleged victim is a law enforcement officer or public servant.
+They generally arise in highly contentious circumstances and can overlap with other serious issues such as restraining orders in domestic violence incidents, or other charges such as disorderly persons offense or resisting arrest.
+Moreover, a simple assault charge can be elevated to aggravated assault if the alleged victim is a police officer or public servant.
 Unless the charge is enhanced, a simple assault case will be adjudicated in the local Municipal Court associated with the alleged incident and may lead to penalties including fines, a charge on your criminal record, and even jail time.
 Having a seasoned legal advocate on your side can be essential to the success of your case when facing these allegations.

-The attorneys at Breslow Law Offices have represented countless defendants charged with simple assault in New Jersey.
-They work as a Prosecutors provided them with unique and highly desirable information about how the State seeks to prosecute these offenses, which they now employs to effectively defend their clients in Municipal and Superior Courts across the State.
+The attorneys at Breslow Law Offices have represented countless defendants with simple assault charges in New Jersey.
+Their work as prosecutors provided them with unique and highly desirable information about how the State seeks to prosecute these offenses, which they now employs to effectively defend their clients in Municipal and Superior Courts across the State.
 To speak with them about your case at no cost, contact their office anytime.